Doggy Training

 If you put all the points above I can see exactly why guardians are getting led down the garden path.

 When you welcome a puppy or dog into your home.
 You need to understand that training is long term.
 Training isn’t linear.
 There will be setbacks, things will go wrong, you will get frustrated.
-But there are an awful lot of us trainers out there that wouldnt ever dream of reccomending something like that.
+But there are an awful lot of us trainers out there that wouldn't ever dream of recommending something like that.

 When you look for a trainer;